ChaofanTao/RescaleViT/README.md

 ### Loss and Accuracy
 The validation loss and accuracy are illustrated below.
-Architecture: ViT-B_32, Dataset:CIFAR-10
+Architecture: ViT-B_32, Dataset:CIFAR-10.

+Green line is loss curve and blue line is accuracy curve.
+The model with (LN+pretained) has a good initialization that achieve over 90% accuracy before training, and it converges quickly.

 LN and LN*(pretrained on ImageNet21k)
 <div align="center">